The Emergency (India): Demolitions outside Delhi

 During the Emergency, various state governments also carried out demolitions to clear "encroachments", undertaken to please Sanjay Gandhi.
 In many of these cases, residents were given very short notices, state governments like those of Bihar and Haryana avoided giving official notices to the residents of "encroachments" to avoid a case in a civil court, instead, they notified them through public channels, or in the case of Haryana through drum beats, and in some cases gave no prior information.
 States passed various laws to aid them in this process such as Maharashtra Vacant Land Act 1975, Bihar Public Encroachment Act 1975, and Madhya Pradesh Land Revenue Code (Amendment) Act.
 These demolitions were often accompanied by the police to threaten the residents with arrest under MISA or DIR.
 In Maharashtra, Mumbai alone saw demolitions of 12,000 huts, while Pune saw demolitions of 1285 huts and 29 shops.

-Criticism

-Criticism and accusations from the Emergency era may be grouped as: